euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Push App to Dev Device using App Catalog

-In order for the **AirWatch Agent** to manage an app, it needs to be sent to the device.
+In order for the **AirWatch Agent / Intelligent Hub** to manage an app, it needs to be sent to the device.
 This can be done via an installation policy of **Automatic** or by pushing the app down once using the **Agent**'s *APP CATALOG*.
 Once the app is listed in the *Managed Apps* section of the Agent, it is ready for local management.